databrary/design/curation/ingest_workflows/staff_ingest.md

 Once a dataset has been approved for starting the ingestion process, the curator will:

 * For each data set we will need to determine which metrics we will be able to add to the data and which cannot be reflected.
 For example, we currently do not support relationships between metrics across sessions or in sessions (e.g. would not be able to assert that participant 1 is the brother of participant 2 or so forth.
 Or if there are multiple tasks and multiple participants for a session but not all participants did all tasks, we cannot relate which tasks were performed specifically by which participants).
 For these reasons, longitudinal studies would be difficult to track currently in Databrary.
-* Review video materials for content that will girequire creation of additional metadata as well as sensitive information not to be released
+* Review video materials for content that will require creation of additional metadata as well as sensitive information not to be released
 * Determine and enter data into spreadsheet based on video file and time ranges that comprise a "session"
 * Enter and/or shape participant metadata into the established spreadsheet template ([current copy is here](https://github.com/databrary/curation/blob/master/spec/templates/ingest_template.xlsx))
 * **TODO: Need to add additional requirements for ingest templates to process properly**